 The Authority has a PFI agreement with Blue3 (London) Ltd to design, build, finance and maintain nine new fire stations.
-The PFI project will see the Brigade receive £51.5m at today's prices, to replace and build new fire stations at Dagenham, Dockhead, Leytonstone, Mitcham, Old Kent Road, Orpington, Plaistow, Purley and Shadwell.
-PFI provides a way of funding major capital investments, without the public purse having to find all the cost up front.
-This £51.5m is extra money for the Brigade.
+The PFI project will see the Brigade receive £51.5m over a 25 year period, from central government, to replace and build new fire stations at Dagenham, Dockhead, Leytonstone, Mitcham, Old Kent Road, Orpington, Plaistow, Purley and Shadwell.
+The £51.5m is the agreed grant funding as at 1st August 2013 (the date of the signed agreement) which is indexed linked to cover for inflation.